Chicken Stock

 7. At this stage, you can transfer everything to slow cooker, if you have one.
 Otherwise just reduce the heat to minimum on the hob.

-8. Add the apple cider vinegar (helps to break down the meat nutrients) and cinnamon.
-Cover and let simmer for 5 hours.
+8. Add the apple cider vinegar (helps to break down the meat nutrients) and cinnamon (optional).
+Cover and let simmer for 2.5 hours.
 If you are using a slow cooker, you may leave it overnight.
 The smell in the morning is amazing.

 9. Allow to cool, bottle or package then freeze or refrigerate.
 Or both.
 Or either.
 Go mental.